thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

 Optional:

-- `dynamic` (String) Advertise dynamic capability to this neighbor
+- `dynamic` (Boolean) Advertise dynamic capability to this neighbor
-- `extended_nexthop` (String) Advertise extended-nexthop capability to this neighbor
+- `extended_nexthop` (Boolean) Advertise extended-nexthop capability to this neighbor

 <a id="nestedatt--interface"></a>